ignaskar/FSight-Incident-Management/README.md

 ## Usage

-fSight requires some configuration before using it.
+fSight requires some configuration before using it. fSight is configured by default to use SqlServer.
+If you are on Windows, you can download SQL Server 2019 Express with SSMS [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
+For macOS users, I recommend using Docker with latest MSSQL image from [here](https://hub.docker.com/_/microsoft-mssql-server).
+Please follow instructions laid out on Docker Hub on how to setup MSSQL image.

 I am utilizing ```dotnet user-secrets``` to store my SQL Connection String as well as JWT-related info.

 For Linux/macOS users, secrets will be located under
 ```~/.microsoft/usersecrets/<user_secrets_id>/secrets.json```